Educational and Learning Assessments

 Is your child's learning not matching their effort?
 Do mornings feel stressful, school work overwhelming?
 Educational and learning assessments clarify strengths and challenges, and provide practical strategies for school, home, and daily life.

-At Tara Psychology, a comprehensive educational and learning assessment for children and adolescents integrates cognitive testing, academic assessment, and adaptive functioning to provide a full picture of learning and daily functioning.
+At Tara Psychology, a comprehensive educational assessment for children and adolescents integrates cognitive testing, academic assessment, and adaptive functioning to provide a full picture of learning and daily functioning.

 What is Included

-- Cognitive testing – Thinking, memory, attention, and problem-solving.
+Cognitive testing to assess thinking, memory, attention, and problem-solving.

-- Academic evaluation – Reading, writing, mathematics, and oral language.
+Academic evaluation of reading, writing, mathematics, and oral language.

 Why These Assessments Matter